allenmonkey970/FappyBird/README.md

 ## Acknowledgements

 - This project is inspired by the original Flappy Bird game.
-- Thanks to the SFML library for making game development in C++ a breeze.
 - Special thanks to Samuelcust for his [Flappy Bird Assets](https://github.com/samuelcust/flappy-bird-assets)

 ## Future Plans